 Pupils at SL and HL collaboratively create and present an original piece of theatre (lasting 13–15 minutes) for and to a specified target audience, created from a starting point of their choice.

 We are fortunate in having a range of well-equipped and versatile spaces.
 The Auden Theatre is home to the Drama Department and is both an extraordinary teaching space for the academic courses we offer but a professional venue with two full time technicians, theatre administrator, front of house manager and box office.
 As a receiving house we balance a programme of outside productions and our own work.
 The Auden hosts a musical in the Michaelmas term with a Lower School production in the Lent term.
 In the summer, we take to our unique Theatre in the Woods for a celebration of Drama, Music and Dance.
-The re-introduction of a small-scale Senior School production in the Michaelmas term making full use of Scruffs our fully equipped, intimate black box studio.
 This in addition to our A Level, IB Diploma and GCSE exam performances make the department a busy, diverse and exciting place to be.

 Pupils as a matter of course act, direct, stage-manage, light, run sound, design and increasingly write their own work as part of the drama curriculum but this is also the pattern for our main school productions directed by the Drama Department staff.